 Need a good ice breaker?
 We purchased and tested the best ice melt on the market, and our comprehensive review will provide you with all of the information necessary to pick your preferred brand the first time around.
 We assessed how chemical makeup affects melt time, each brand's minimum temperature ratings, and whether their chemical composition affects re-freezing.
 We also take into serious consideration concerns regarding pet safety, whether or not they can cause damage to surfaces, and any potential side effects on the environment.
 Our expert advice will help make your decision process easy, and you'll be spreading de-icer quicker than you can say Jack Frost.

 Our home & garden experts want to help you make the most of your outdoor experience and help you enjoy the comforts of your yard or patio.
-Winter doesn't have to bring the fun to an end — break out a top-rated snow shovel to clean off your patio or porch, and bring some warmth to the season with one of the best outdoor heaters.
+Winter doesn't have to bring the fun to an end — break out a top-rated snow shovel to clean off your patio or porch, and bring some warmth to the season with one of outdoor heaters.

 Active Ingredient: Calcium Chloride | Concrete Damage Risk: Low